mahveotm/followers4twitter/README.md

 # retweetbot
-this script allows you to retweet every post on your timeline.
-Error are accounted for and eliminated. developer access is required to run the script. happy holidays!
+This script allows you to retweet every post on your timeline.
+Errors are fully accounted for and eliminated.
+Developer access is required to run the script.
+Happy holidays!😍😍😍